Generalized Random Forests using Fixed-Point Trees: Our Method

 When the regressors are highly correlated, the summation over the $W_iW_i^\top$ block of the $A_P$ matrix leads to nearly singular values of $A_P$, resulting in an unstable matrix inverse $A_P^{-1}$, and therefore unstable values of $\tilde\theta^\grad_{C_j}$ and unstable splits.
-This issue becomes more pronounced as the number of samples $n_P$ in a parent node $P$ decreases, particularly at deeper levels of the tree.
-These challenges highlights the limitations of relying on $A_P$ in such scenarios.
+This issue becomes more pronounced as the number of parent samples $n_P$ decreases, as is the case at deeper levels of the tree.
+These challenges highlight the limitations of relying on $A_P$ as part of an approximation for the child solutions $\hat\theta_{C_j}$.

 As an illustration, consider a simple varying coefficient model with primary regressors $W_{i,1}, W_{i,2} \sim \cN(0,1)$, auxiliary covariates $X_i \sim \text{Unif}(0,1)$, and outcomes $Y_i$ generated as